pingcap/docs/tidb-cloud/migrate-sql-shards.md

 ---
 title: Migrate and Merge MySQL Shards of Large Datasets to TiDB Cloud
-summary: Learn how to migrate and merge MySQL shards of Large Datasets to TiDB Cloud.
+summary: Learn how to migrate and merge MySQL shards of large datasets to TiDB Cloud.
 ---

 # Migrate and Merge MySQL Shards of Large Datasets to TiDB Cloud